How to Overcome Resistance to Change

 Delta Air Lines conducts regular emergency drills to prepare employees for unexpected events.
 These simulations increase readiness for change and reduce resistance to unexpected situations.

-1. Feedback Integration:
+1. Feedback Integration

 The integration of real-time feedback from customers and employees into decision-making and change processes demonstrates responsiveness and fosters a culture of continuous improvement.